Yes, we are open!

 The UCF Pharmacy takes over 100 different prescription insurance plans, so filling your prescription will be a snap!
 If your insurance plan requires a copay, payment is due at the time the prescription is picked up.

 Please note: Many insurance companies provide a special card for pharmacy use.
 If you are bringing in an insurance card, please make sure it has the RxBIN, RxPCN, ID#, and Group# on it.
 If your card does not have this information, it may just be for your medical coverage.
-You should have a separate card for your pharmacy benefits what will include these details.
+You should have a separate card for your pharmacy benefits that will include these details.

 Meet with our Pharmacists for a free consultation about the management of your asthma.
 Topics discussed include medication, triggers, long-term control vs. quick relief, and more!
 To schedule an appointment, please speak with a Pharmacy staff member.